 AncestryDNA vs. MyHeritageDNA - Which DNA Test is Better for You?

-You have likely read about them, have a friend or family member that has tried one, or been wanting to give one a try yourself.
-DNA testing kits are all the rage nowadays, and are used by people of various backgrounds to learn about themselves and their family’s history.
 We’ll look at DNA kits and their accuracy, as well as the basics of DNA and how it can be harnessed to learn about your past, present, and in some cases, your future.

 What Does Accuracy Really Mean?